|Traditional holiday fruit, a pomegranate pregnant with seeds|

 On this day, the world was conceived.

-These words conclude the first and most central addition to the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768 on the Jewish calendar.
+These words conclude the first and most central idea in the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768 in the Jewish calendar.

 A call to profound awareness.

 The ruminations, thoughts, and introspections — the responses drive the cheshbon nefesh, accounting of the soul work I have already begun this High Holy Day period.

 On the second night of Rosh Hashanah, we eat a new seasonal fruit that we have not yet tasted.
 Why a pomegranate?
 The pomegranate, one of the Seven Species, or fruits and grains that the Hebrew Bible (Deuteronomy 8:8) lists as special products of the Land of Israel, is considered "pregnant" with 613 seeds.
 The Bible mentions 613 mitzvot, commandments of good deeds to perform, and so we want our mitzvot in the coming year to be legion.